NathanKewley/Japanese/README.md

 # Japanese

 Central place for my notes on Learning Japanese.
 I started taking these notes as part of a course I am doing in Japan.
-The course in Japan is based on the [みんなの日本語](みんなの日本語/README.md).
+The course in Japan is based on the [みんなの日本語](みんなの日本語/README.md) textbook.
 The notes in the linked page follow along with the class and the textbook.
 The notes on this page are notes I am taking based on my own study and learning.

 > [!CAUTION]
 > Everything here is subject to my poor understanding of Japanese and could very well be wrong.
 Take this all with a grain of salt.